cldf/cldf/README.md

 ## Extensions

-In addition to the formal specification of the CLDF data model and its representation on disk, we list (non-normative) best practices and recommendations for common usage patterns of CLDF data - and call these "extensions" of CLDF, because they extend the scope of the specification.
+In addition to the specification of the CLDF data model and its representation on disk, several "mini-specifications" extend the scope of the CLDF specification, by describing best practices and recommendations for common usage patterns of CLDF data.

 - [Dataset discovery](extensions/discovery.md)
 - [CLDF Markdown](extensions/markdown.md)